Welcome to the Lin Lab

 Dr. Yulin Tian

 Yulin Tian came from Hebei, China.
 He obtained his PhD degree in Medicinal Chemistry from the Institute of Materia Medica, Chinese Academy of Medical Sciences and Peking Union Medical College in 2015.
-Right after finishing his graduate studies, he joined Dr. Lin’s Group as a postdoctoral researcher and his research focuses on the discovery of peptide-based LC3 inhibitors.
+Right after finishing his graduate studies, he joined Dr. Lin’s Group as a postdoctoral researcher and his research focuses on the study of genetically encoded protein photo-cross-linkers.

 Dr. Peng An